108 Curriculum Vitae (CV) Examples for 2024

-A curriculum vitae (CV) is a document job seekers use to apply for jobs.
-A well-written CV provides potential employers with a detailed summary of your education and experience.
+A curriculum vitae (CV) is a document some job seekers use to apply for jobs.
+In Europe, CVs are the standard hiring document.

-Used in a handful of industries, including academia, medical, research and the sciences, a CV provides many details about your experience.
-This might include information about the degrees and awards you’ve earned, the research you’ve conducted, your published works, teaching experience, and more.
+A CV is similar to a resume but includes more sections and details about you.
+This might include information about the degrees and awards you’ve earned, your research, your published works, your teaching experience, and more.

 - Emphasizes academic accomplishments

 - Used primarily when applying for positions in academia